T4r3GH/my-submissions/part0/sequence-diagram-SPA-new-note.md

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
     activate server
     server-->>browser: Note DATA/JSON
-    browser[ Then the JS code update the HTML FILE] deactivate server
+    Browser then the JS code update the HTML FILE
-    Note right of browser: The browser rerenders the new note
+    Note right of browser: The browser rerenders the new note deactivate server